Harrah's Entertainment: Las Vegas Arena

 The Anschutz Entertainment Group first tried to build an arena in Las Vegas in association with Harrah's Entertainment.
-In 2007, the joint venture announced they would build a 20,000 seat stadium behind the Bally's and Paris casino-hotels.
+In 2007, the joint venture announced they would build a 20,000-seat stadium behind the Bally's and Paris casino-hotels.
 Caesars Entertainment, Inc. had previously envisioned using the location to build a baseball park, but the company's buyout by Harrah's cancelled the plans.
-Through the following year, Harrah's got uncertain on continuing with the project, not knowing if AEG would split the costs and whether building a major league-ready stadium without a guaranteed franchise to play on it would be feasible given the enduring financial crisis.
+Through the following year, Harrah's got uncertain on continuing with the project, not knowing if AEG would split the costs and whether building a major league-ready stadium without a guaranteed franchise to play on it would be feasible during the 2008 financial crisis.
 The original plans were to break ground in June 2008 and finish the arena in 2010, but by 2009, it was revealed the stalled project had not even done a traffic study despite being located near a busy intersection.
 In 2010, the plans were changed to use an area behind the Imperial Palace.
 However, given the financing would require a special taxation district, opposition from the Clark County Commission regarding using public money in the project stalled it even further.
 AEG eventually backed out completely by 2012, once MGM Resorts International came up with their own project using a terrain behind the New York-New York and Monte Carlo resorts.
 This attracted AEG primarily for not relying on public funding.

 The acquisition of Planet Hollywood provided Harrah's Entertainment with a contiguous 126 acre property bordering the strip.
 The vacant lots behind the casinos had been slated for a sports arena large enough to hold a professional basketball or hockey team.
 The three casinos will have over 8,000 rooms which can be directly connected to the arena.

 It was announced in August 2010 that Harrah's Entertainment would run casinos in Cincinnati and Cleveland in Ohio when they opened in 2012.